Rrego6/terraria_autoupdate/README.md

 ## setup
 - tmux,curl, and unzip must be available in the path
-- kill any running terraria server, as terrariad will manage spawning it.
+- kill any existing running terraria server not managed by terrariad, as terrariad will manage spawning its own
 - when running for the first time, use `./terrariad update`.
-This will download and then spawn the insance.
+This will download and then spawn the instance.

 in terrariad:
 - `config_path` must be set to a valid terraria config file.